 As you’re going back to work, that first month will be rough.
 And in order to navigate all of the changes, it’s vital that you become your baby’s advocate in all things – and especially in regards to sleep.

-Now, there’s a few ways you can become your child’s resident sleep expert.
+Now, there are a few ways you can become your child’s resident sleep expert.

 No matter which option you pick, though, you’ll want to read and learn everything you can about babies, sleep training, and sleep regressions.
 Then, you’ll learn more by experience and practice – with your own children.